-The Federal public planning service for social integration (PPS SI) is a federal public service created in 2003, which strives to guarantee that all persons living in poverty can live with dignity.
+The Federal public planning service for Social Integration, anti-Poverty Policy, Social Economy and Federal Urban Policy (PPS SI) is a federal public service created in 2003, which strives to guarantee that all persons living in poverty can live with dignity.
 For more than 15 years, the PPS SI has upheld the right of citizens to social integration, striving to ensure that the people who fall through the cracks of social security and end up in precariousness can live their lives with dignity.

 "The PPS SI prepares, implements, evaluates, and monitors an inclusive federal policy for social integration that guarantees long-term, fundamental social rights to all".